jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (v) the taxpayer must comply with section EB 22(4) of the Income Tax Act 2007; and (d) where that business involves the provision of services, records of the services provided and all invoices relating to them; and
   (e) the charts and codes of accounts, the accounting instruction manuals, and the system and programme documentation which describes the accounting system used in each income year in the carrying on of that business.
-(2) Subject to subsections (2B),(3), (4), and (6), every person who—shall keep in New Zealand sufficient records in the English language to enable the ascertainment readily by the Commissioner, or any officer authorised by the Commissioner in that behalf, of—and shall retain in New Zealand all such records for a period of at least 7 years after the end of the income year, or (for paragraph (k)) the tax or income year (as applicable), to which they relate:
+(2) Subject to subsections (2B),(3), (4), and (6), every person who— shall keep in New Zealand sufficient records in the English language to enable the ascertainment readily by the Commissioner, or any officer authorised by the Commissioner in that behalf, of— and shall retain in New Zealand all such records for a period of at least 7 years after the end of the income year, or (for paragraph (k)) the tax or income year (as applicable), to which they relate:
   (a) carries on any business in New Zealand:
   (b) carries on any other activity (not being the carrying on of employment as an employee) in New Zealand for the purpose of deriving assessable income:
   (c) is a person to whom the ESCT rules apply and who makes an employer’s superannuation contribution to a superannuation fund: